spyrosgian/HangmanGame/README.md

 displayed on the screen.
 However, if the user is not successful, the message "Hard Luck" is displayed on the screen.

-If all the words to be used by the program are stored in a file words and the user wishes to try and guess all the letters in the randomly selected word in 8 guesses, the Python script may be executed as follows: <python game.py words 8>
+If all the words to be used by the program are stored in a file words and the user wishes to try and guess all the letters in the randomly selected word in 8 guesses, the Python script may be executed as follows: **python game.py words 8**.

 We assume the content of the file words comprises lowercase letters.
 A guess of a single alphabetic character reduces the number of guesses remaining by one.